Pan-Fried Pork Chinese Dumplings {Homemade Dipping Sauce}

 …and let cook until the bottom side of the dumplings are golden brown.

-Turn the heat off, transfer the dumplings back on to the cookie sheet or platter for just a moment; the pork mixture in the middle will not be thoroughly cooked yet; it still needs to be steamed.
+Turn the heat off and transfer the dumplings back on to the cookie sheet or platter for just a moment.

 Heat another medium to large-size skillet on medium heat and add the water (another skillet is used to avoid oil from popping when water is added).